david-kariuki/android-internet-connectivity/README.md

             }
         }

-        // Check for connection to either mobile connection if (InternetConnectivity.isConnectedToMobileNetwork(mContext)){
+        // Check for connectivity to mobile connection if (InternetConnectivity.isConnectedToMobileNetwork(mContext)){
             // Run process on mobile network
             doSomething();